Learning Stance Embeddings from Signed Social Graphs: Related work

-Our work falls at the intersection of the literature on shallow graph (or network) embeddings and signed graph embeddings.

-\paragraph{Shallow graph embeddings} Shallow graph embedding methods learn node embeddings when node features are unavailable~\cite{ou2016asymmetric, tang2015line, ahmed2013distributed, perozzi2014deepwalk, grover2016node2vec}.
-They leverage the structure, i.e. the adjacency matrix, of the graph only.
-The two most popular variants are node2vec~\cite{grover2016node2vec} and its specific case DeepWalk~\cite{perozzi2014deepwalk}.
-Node2vec and DeepWalk build on top of word2vec~\cite{mikolov2013efficient, mikolov2013distributed}, a word embedding technique in natural language processing.
+Most graph embedding techniques assume graphs are \textit{unsigned} -- that is edges indicate a single type of interaction (e.g., positive)~\cite{el2022graph}.
+Some popular methods include node2vec~\cite{grover2016node2vec}, deepwalk~\cite{perozzi2014deepwalk}, and LINE~\cite{tang2015line}.
+Node2vec and DeepWalk build on top of word2vec~\cite{mikolov2013efficient}, a word embedding technique in natural language processing.
 Node2vec generates second-order random walks on unsigned graphs, and learns node embeddings by training a skip-gram with negative sampling (SGNS)~\cite{mikolov2013distributed} to predict the surroundings of the input node.
-The learnt embeddings are such that nodes close in the graph are close in the embedding space.
-However, node2vec is not adapted for signed graphs because it is based on the homophily assumption (connected nodes should lie close in the embedding space) whereby in signed graphs agreeing nodes should be closer while disagreeing nodes farther apart.
+The learnt embeddings possess the property that nodes close in the graph are close in the embedding space.
+Deepwalk is a specific case of node2vec: it generates unbiaised random walks and follows the same subsequent process. \cite{qiu2018network} show that LINE implicitly is a special case of deepwalk.
+See~\cite{hamilton2020graph} for a more comprehensive survey.
+Such methods are not adapted for signed graphs because they are based on the homophily assumption (connected nodes lie close in the embedding space) whereby in signed graphs agreeing nodes should be closer while disagreeing nodes farther apart.
+Previous works on heterogeneous graph embeddings~\cite{elkishktwhin,dong2017x, wang2021embedding,el2022knn} also assume homophily.